 In terms of improvements, there are only three things that I can think of: a moonlight mode (1 lumen output), a lanyard hole and also a lockout function.
 Moonlight modes are useful, as they allow you to preserve your night vision when reading things like maps.
 Lanyard holes mean that you can use a lanyard (no surprise there), which decreases the chance of dropping and damaging your new flashlight.
 In wet, windy weather, lanyards are more or less essential.
 Lockout modes are useful when travelling on long journeys, as they preserve battery power and also prevent the flashlight from burning a hole in belongings (seeing as the WT01 Apollo switches on at turbo).
 Apart from that, I can’t think of any other improvements that could be made.
 Brinyte have exceeded expectations and have produced a serious flashlight, perfect for S&R personnel, LE personnel and the serious EDC enthusiast.

-Review sample kindly provided by Brinyte in exchange for a detailed, unbiased review.
+Product sample provided by Brinyte in exchange for a detailed, unbiased review.